ConvoStack/convostack/docs/docs/README.md

 ## Installation

-To add the ConvoStack framework to an existing repository, run the following command:
+To add the ConvoStack framework to an existing project, run the following command:

 ```bash
 npm install convostack